plan44/plan44-feed/README.md

 - **p44wiper**: a DC motor controller for smooth "wiping" movements of a DC motor with a single reed contact to avoid drift.
 - **p44bandit**: a serial interface controller for a old BANDIT CN milling machine.
 - **hermel** and **leth**: firmware for a Omega2S based controller using the PWM outputs for driving WS2813 LED chains for some effects and a scrolling text ticker, and a 2-channel A/D converter for sensor input, used for exhibition objects.
+- **hmt20**: firmware for a Omega2S based controller which allows connecting up to 24 cheap NXP MFRC522 based RFID reader boards and up to 4 WS281x LED chains, used for exhibition objects.

+The **\*d** packages (pixelboard, p44featured, ...) are openwrt makefiles for the linux daemon applications that usually are the core part of one of the above projects.

+There are also some ports to openwrt for things I wanted to use for a project, e.g.

+- **pagekitec**: C version of the pagekite reverse proxy protocol (for remote access to devices via a pagekite server)
+- **hxcmodplayer**: a tiny MOD player requiring very little resources, working with ASoC
+- **timidity**: a MIDI expander, compiling, but still WIP (does not seem to work with ASoC yet)

 ## Work in progress!

 There is and will always be some work-in-progress in this feed, so don't expect everything turnkey ready.